 Any vegetables served up on the side of a main meal to R and MIss R get ignored – almost without exception.
 Vegetables are consumed in sauces, in cakes, in bread – but very, very rarely on their own.
 Since I started this blog we’ve come a very long way – I can serve up aloo gobi (potato and cauliflower curry) or butternut squash mac and cheese and they (almost) don’t bat an eyelid.
 Vegetables on their own though – still ignored.
 I was thinking about this the other day and something very obvious occurred to me – frozen peas, plain green beans, broccoli – none of these things are particularly exciting on their own, unseasoned and rapidly going cold on the side of the plate.

 This dish is, I hope, the first of a series of dishes from me designed to make side dishes more exciting.
 This wouldn’t be a main course on its own, but alongside fish, or chicken, or as part of a set of different vegetable dishes, it’s a lovely addition.
 The kids had this with sweet potato wedges and fish cakes.
-We had it later the same evening as part of a large selection of veggie dishes.
+We had it later the same evening as part of a veggie mezze style meal with several vegetarian dishes.

-1 x 360g jar of black olives, drained and rinsed
+- 1 360g jar of black olives drained and rinsed